Type 96 and Type 97 150 mm infantry mortar

 The Type 96 and Type 97 were Japanese 150 mm caliber mortars used during the Second World War.
 The Type 96 designation was given to this mortar as it was accepted in the year 2596 of the Japanese calendar (1936).

-Japanese 90mm, 120mm, and 150mm mortars were labeled as "trench mortars" and were effectively controlled by Imperial Japanese Army artillery units instead of infantry units.
+Japanese 90 mm, 120 mm, and 150 mm mortars were labeled as "trench mortars" and were effectively controlled by Imperial Japanese Army artillery units instead of infantry units.
 Initially Japanese trench mortars where primarily developed as chemical-delivery weapons, but would mainly see service in conventional roles during the Greater East Asia War.